-JULY 28 - After kissing the stone in Blarney Castle (background) we picked shamrocks and heather.
+JULY 28 - After kissing the stone in Blarney Castle (background) we picked shamrocks and beather.
 Tom and Don found the four-leaf variety.
 AUG.
-6-1 saved my best smile for Miss Liberty-the grandest sight in all the world.
+6 - I saved my best smile for Miss Liberty - the grandest sight in all the world.

-There is a general fear of communism and a general apathy in Europe.
+Rook who kined the blazer man There is a general fear of communism and a general apathy in Europe.
 It's funny how soon people forget.
-I'm told by people who have just been in Germany-especially a man who went back to his native village-there are no Nazis anymore.
+I'm told by people who have just been in Germany especially a man who went back to his native village there are no Nazis anymore.
 They won't admit it anyway.